Keto vs Low Carb – Know the Difference

 What’s the difference between the ketogenic diet and the low-carb diet?

-The main difference between low-carb and Keto diets is that one is characterized by a low carb intake and the other is a very low carb intake.
+The main difference between low-carb and Keto diets is that one is characterized by a low-carb intake and the other is a very low carb intake.
 Is there anything else you need to know?
 Of course, yes.

-At first glance, it might seem that if you start consuming a couple of fewer servings of rice, then you can easily switch from a low-carb diet to a ketogenic one.
+At first glance, it might seem that if you start consuming a couple of fewer servings of rice, you can easily switch from a low-carb diet to a ketogenic one.

 After all, both nutritional strategies focus on reducing carbohydrate intake, and both are often followed due to their powerful fat-burning potential.
 There are quite a few analogies, aren’t there?